The Xometry app works best with JavaScript enabled!

 Thermoplastic elastomers (TPEs) have the processability of thermoplastics and the flexible properties of elastomers.
 Listed below are some TPE material properties:

 • Low-Energy Production: Thermoset and vulcanizing processes require high amounts of energy for manufacturing.
-TPEs, on the other hand, do not require the same amounts of energy, making them more energy-efficient.
+TPEs, on the other hand, require less energy, making them more energy-efficient.

-• Melt Processable: One of the main benefits of TPE is its suitability for typical melt-processing techniques like injection molding.
+• Melt Processable: One of the primary benefits of TPE is its suitability for typical melt-processing techniques, such as injection molding.
 This means that high-volume and low-cost parts can be made from materials that were historically only possible with expensive and complex thermosetting and vulcanizing processes.

 • Easily Colored: Dyes and pigments readily affect TPEs.
 As such, they can be made into a wide array of colors.